sebakremis/TradeSentinel/README.md

    * Supported intraday periods: `1m`, `5m`, `15m`, `30m`, `1h`.
    * If a period of `1d` is selected, the last updated price corresponds to the **last daily close**.
 - **PnL tracking:** Calculates mark-to-market PnL by instrument, sector, or portfolio.
+   * Note: For historical data, TradeSentinel uses adjusted close prices (via auto_adjust=True) to account for dividends and splits.
+This ensures that PnL calculations reflect total return and avoids artificial price drops on dividend dates.
 - **Risk metrics:** Computes Value-at-Risk (VaR), exposure by asset class, and limit breaches.
 - **Interactive dashboard:** Built with Streamlit for intuitive visualization.